 2. You feel your spouse has checked out - Many people who go through a divorce or are about to commonly report that they feel completely alone in the relationship, especially when it comes to whatever conflicts they are facing.
 If you feel an intense lack of support or feel your spouse has been absent in general, there is a good chance your marriage may be on the rocks.
 The old adage rings true: It takes two to make things work.
 If you are the only one working to solve the problems and repair your marriage, you may be fighting a losing battle.

 3. Intimacy has faded - This applies to both physical and emotional intimacy.
 When one partner withdraws from the other physically, the partner left behind can experience great difficulty with their overall self-esteem.
 If you notice that your partner is less affectionate, less attentive, and that your physical intimacy has slowly been waning, these trends may be clues that marital separation is on the horizon.
 A lessening in physical intimacy often flows in tandem with a breakdown in verbal communication, so if you notice you and your spouse have been talking less and are struggling to communicate, you may eventually see a decline in displays of affection as well.

 Divorce is an emotionally turbulent experience for everyone.
 If you have come to recognize that your marriage is over and you are ready to start the filing process, it is important to speak with a knowledgeable Kane County divorce lawyer as soon as possible to acquire the resources and legal support you will need in a court of law.
-If you have decided that it is time to move out and move on, call Shaw Family Law, P.C at 630-584-5550 for a personal consultation today.
+If you have decided that it is time to move out and move on, call Shaw Sanders, P.C., P.C at 630-584-5550 for a personal consultation today.